ryan-l-robinson/tech.ryanrobinson.ca/content/posts/devenv-postcreate.md

   - Accessibility
 draft: true
 ---
-When a new VS Code dev environment is created and running for the first time, it can run a script that was specified in the devcontainer.
-In this case, I want to add three tools that help with testing.
+This post is one of several in a series detailing my development environment and CI/CD deployment pipeline.
+[The code for the developer environment can be seen on my GitLab](https://gitlab.com/ryan-l-robinson/drupal-dev-environment).
+Other posts in the series can be seen by checking the Drupal Docker series links in the sidebar.
+I provided [an overview in the first post of the series](/2025/drupal-docker-deploys-overview/).

+In [the last post](/2025/devenv-devcontainer/), I detailed the devcontainer file.
+Among other things, it defines a script that runs the first time the environment is built.
+This post will look at that script.

 ## Playwright with Axe-Core